Damages For Business Defamation

-Engaging an expert is essential to assess and substantiate the damages, which must be demonstrable losses.
-Your legal argument should delineate which enforcement provisions were breached
+An expert is essential to qualify the damages, as these must be demonstrable losses.
+The legal argument must detail which enforcement provisions were breached.

-Begin by documenting in your own words the chronological sequence of events leading to the claimed damage.
-Subsequently, gather evidence supporting the extent of the inflicted harm.
+Begin by documenting, in your own words, the chronological sequence of events leading up to the damage claimed.
+Then, compile evidence to support the extent of the damage incurred.

 Case law